One of the great things about working in real estate in Texas is that there are many ways to make money.

 As long as all parties are clearly identified and their roles in the transaction, there should be no issues with co-wholesaling deals in Texas.

-As long as you follow real estate laws and the individual steps involved in Texas wholesaling, you should encounter no problems when you reverse the order of those steps.
+As long as you follow Texas real estate laws and the individual steps involved in wholesaling, you should encounter no problems when you reverse the order of those steps.

 It’s perfectly acceptable to line up real estate investors first before you attempt to get a property under contract.

 There are several ways to legally wholesale real in Texas.
+The 3 most common methods are:

-With this method, you are a middleman who finds a willing seller and puts their home under contract.
+• Assignment of Contract: With this method, you are a middleman who finds a willing seller and puts their home under contract.
 This gives you the right to assign the contract to a buyer, collecting an assignment fee for your efforts.
 An assignment does not cost you anything to complete the deal.

-With the double closing method, you buy the property from a seller and then immediately sell the property to a real estate investment entity you have lined up, generally on the same day or within a few days of each other.
+• Double Close: With the double closing method, you buy the property from a seller and then immediately sell the property to a real estate investment entity you have lined up, generally on the same day or within a few days of each other.
 The wholesale deal is facilitated with the wholesaler’s cash, private money lenders, or transactional funding.

-As a wholesaler, you buy an investment property for an extended period of time, generally weeks or months.
+• Buying & Selling: As a wholesaler, you buy an investment property for an extended period of time, generally weeks or months.
 You make no improvements before selling to an end buyer, rehabber, or flipper at a later date.

 First, do not attempt to broker a real estate deal without a license.
 If you do not have a real estate license, the only way to legally wholesale property is to enter into a contract that gives you the legal authority to assign the contract.
 Do not attempt to actually sell the property.

 You can work around this by getting your real estate license.
-But that does require a time and financial commitment, which may or may not be worth it, depending on your situation.
+But that does require time and financial commitment, which may or may not be worth it, depending on your situation.

 Also, you can’t publicly market a property you don’t own if you’re not a licensed Realtor.
 When you market the property to private investors, you must disclose that you only hold a valid contract on the property.

-You can avoid the limitations associated with assigning a contract by doing a double close or a buy and sell arrangement.
+You can avoid the limitations associated with assigning a contract by doing a double close or a buy-and-sell arrangement.
 But that’s not always feasible for wholesalers.

+No, you don’t need a license to wholesale real estate legally in Texas.
 However, as a licensed agent, you won’t be bound by assignment contract limitations or how you can market a property once you have an agreement with the seller in place.
+When you as an agent, you’ll collect a commission instead.

 (a) A person may acquire an option or an interest in a contract to purchase real property and then sell or offer to sell the option or assign or offer to assign the contract without holding a license issued under this chapter if the person: